-On your Windows operating system, if you ever receive and error message: Program exe or COM Surrogate has stopped working.
-A problem caused the program to stop working correctly.
-Windows will close the program and notify you if a solution is available, then here are a few troubleshooting steps, I’d like to suggest which may help resolve such errors.
+On your Windows 11/10/8/7 operating system, if you ever receive an error message: Program exe, Application exe or COM Surrogate has stopped working, A problem caused the program to stop working correctly, Windows will close the program and notify you if a solution is available, then here are a few troubleshooting steps, I’d like to suggest which may help resolve such errors.

-On Windows 7, you have User Account Control (UAC) settings that would prevent administration access for programs due to security reasons.
-Certain programs needs administrator access in order to run properly so to work around this issue you have to Right Click on the executable file and Run as administrator.
+On Windows 11/10/8/7, you have User Account Control (UAC) settings that would prevent administration access for programs due to security reasons.
+Certain programs need administrator access to run properly, so to work around this issue, you have to Right Click on the executable file and Run as administrator.

-If you want always to run that Program as administrator then Right Click on the shortcut and go to Properties and Click on Compatibility Tab.
+If you always want to run that Program as an administrator, then right-click on the shortcut and go to Properties and Click on the Compatibility Tab.

-Then check on “Run this program as administrator” Then click on Apply / OK.
+Then check on “Run this program as Administrator” and click Apply / OK.

-Sometime you also might need to enable the Compatibility Mode as certain programs might not be fully compatible with Windows 7.
+Sometimes you also might need to enable the Compatibility Mode as certain programs might not be fully compatible with Windows 11/10.

-Note: If the program is compatible with Windows 7 make sure you don’t enable Compatibility Mode if its enable uncheck it because it can crash the program as well.
+If the program is compatible with Windows 11/10, ensure you don’t enable Compatibility Mode.
+If it’s enabled, uncheck it because it can crash the program as well.

-If you’re getting the error for multiple programs then there are chances your Windows computer might have got infected.
-In such cases download a good 3rd party freeware like Malwarebytes or Emsisoft and install it.
+If you’re getting the error for multiple programs, then there are chances your Windows computer might have gotten infected.
+In such cases, download a good 3rd party standalone antivirus software and scan your PC with it.

 1. Click on Start and Right Click on Computer and go to Properties

-3. There click on Advance Tab and click on Settings under Performance session.
+3. There, click on Advanced Tab and click on Settings under Performance session.

 4. Click on Data Execution Prevention.